Summary Report: Making CBRarts Happen

 - a review of current mechanisms and analysis of associated data;

-- issues raised during consultation to develop of the 2015 ACT Arts Policy and other engagement activities; and
+- issues raised during consultation to develop of the 2015 ACT Arts Policy;

 - innovations and best practice models nationally.